 Recipe Testers’ Reviews

-Not only did these glazed braised carrots look terrific with their ends on, but they tasted even better.
-We were pigs, so there were no leftovers for tomorrow.
+These glazed braised carrots look terrific with their stems on, and they tasted even better.
+We were pigs, so there were no leftovers!

-After peeling my carrots, I trimmed them into similar thickness batons.
-My orange offered me a yield of 100 ml of juice and this was enough liquid to cook the carrots to their glossy, tender-with-a-titch-of-a-bite glory.
-I used 1/2 teaspoon of fine sea salt with the addition of the orange juice and 1/4 teaspoon of flake salt as a finishing salt.
+After peeling my carrots, I trimmed them into batons of similar thickness.
+My orange yielded 100 ml of juice, which was enough liquid to cook the carrots to their glossy, tender-with-a-titch-of-a-bite glory.
+I used 1/2 teaspoon of fine sea salt with the orange juice and 1/4 teaspoon of flake salt as a finishing salt.
 These amounts worked well for our palates.

 I have the habit of zesting the orange peel before juicing oranges.
-I either keep this zest in the fridge for other potential uses or dehydrate when I have a larger quantity to make orange powder for baking.
+I either keep this zest in the fridge for other potential uses or dehydrate it when I have a larger quantity to make orange powder for baking.
 As the amount from the orange was only 1/2 tablespoon, I added it to the last 10 minutes of cooking.
-The flavour was well balanced prior to this addition.
+The flavour was well-balanced prior to this addition.
 The zest toned down the sweetness without overdoing the orange flavour.
 I only suggest this as a variant option.
-Otherwise, carrot on!
+Otherwise, “carrot on”!

 These braised carrots were delicious and fragrant, had great visual appeal, and were a welcome change from my usual cooking method.
-They were the perfect complement to a pork tenderloin and would be equally at home with any type of roasted meat.
-If you can get your hands on some super fresh young carrots, do give this recipe a try!
+They were the perfect complement to a panko-crusted pork tenderloin and would be equally at home with any type of roasted meat.
+If you can get your hands on some super fresh young carrots, try this recipe!

 About David Leite